1

 • Performs other duties as assigned.

 Qualifications: Must be at least 21 years old, with a valid driver's license, and approved to transport clients.
 License may not be Provisionals and have a driving record that reflects responsibility and maturity.
-Complete all DDA Core Trainings successfully.
+Complete all DDA Core Training successfully.

-Education/Experience: A High School Diploma/GED required; CNA preferred.
+• High School Diploma/GED

-Physical Demands/Work Environment: Must be able to stand and walk 90% of work time; sit and/or drive 10%.
+Physical Demands/work Environment: Must be able to stand and walk 90% of work time; sit and/or drive 10%.
 Must be able to lift, carry, push, and/or pull 60 pounds; must be able to stoop, kneel, crouch and reach.
 All of the requirements are necessary in order to properly supervise and assist individuals with disabilities.
 Should be able to climb stairs/ladder and have good balance.
 Vision is required in order to drive.

 WCDC is an equal opportunity employer and considers all qualified applicants equally without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, or disability status.